iures/daiv-jira/QUERY_OPTIONS.md

 The Daiv Jira plugin allows you to customize how it queries Jira for issues.
 These options control what issues are included in your reports, how many results are returned, and what fields are included.

+The plugin also intelligently filters out issues that don't have any relevant activity (comments or changes) within the specified time range, ensuring that your reports only include issues with meaningful updates.

 ## Output Formats

 The plugin supports multiple output formats for the activity report: